Trying to find the best life insurance rates for ADD and ADHD can be difficult.

 - Are you currently on disability?
 Are you capable of working or you are on disability?

 - Have you had any hospitalizations or suicide attempts?
-Any hospitalizations, and/or any suicide attempts due to your condition will make you a higher risk for life insurance coverage.
+Any hospitalizations, and/or any suicide attempts due to your health condition will make you a higher risk for life insurance coverage.

 - Have you used recreational drug or alcohol use in the past?
 Any type of recreational drug or alcohol usage in the past will also make you a higher risk in the eyes of the underwriters.